Submissions

 References

-References are cited in the text by the author(s) name(s) and the year of publication in brackets (Harvard method), separated by a comma, for example, (Brown, 1997).
+References are cited in the text by the author(s) name(s) and the year of publication in brackets (APA 7th edition referencing style), separated by a comma, for example, (Brown, 1997).

 If several articles by the same author and from the same year are cited, the letters a, b, c, etc. should be added after the year of publication, for example, (Brown, 1977a).

-Page references in the text should follow a colon after the date, for example, (Brown, 1997:40-48).
-In works by three or more authors, the surnames of all authors should be given in the first reference to such work.
-In subsequent references to this work, only the name of the first author is given, followed by the abbreviation et al., for example, (Ziv et al., 1995).
+Page references in the text should follow a comma after the date, for example, (Brown, 1997, p.
+48).
+In works by three or more authors, only the name of the first author is given, followed by the abbreviation et al., for example, (Ziv et al., 1995).

 If reference is made to an anonymous item in a newspaper, the name of the newspaper is given in brackets, for example, (Daily News, 1999).